What Are Level 4 Body Armor Plates? A Comprehensive Guide

 Level 4 armor plates consist of strong, dense material that can dissipate and absorb the energy from a projectile.
 These plates are usually ceramic or composite, which are both noted for their efficiency in stopping high-powered rounds.

-Ceramic Armor Plates: These plates usually consist of silicon carbide or boron.
+- Ceramic Armor Plates: These plates are usually made of silicon carbide or boron carbide.
 Ceramic is extremely hard and efficient at disintegrating incoming rounds upon impact.

 The primary function of a Level 4 plate is to prevent the penetration of a .30-06 armor-piercing round.
 This round is infamous for its ability to penetrate steel and other mediums.
 This is one of the most popular high-threat rounds that security and military personnel must be ready for.

-What Materials Used to Produce Level 4 Armor Plates
+What Materials are Used to Produce Level 4 Armor Plates

 The materials used to construct Level 4 body armor plates play a major role in withstanding high-velocity rounds.
 Some of the most widely used materials in producing these plates include: